 '''

-cc -non_shared myprogram.c -L/usr/ccs/lib -laio -pthread
+cc -non shared myprogram.c -L/usr/ccs/lib -lrt

 '''

-The realtime library uses the libc.a library.
-When you compile an application, the libc.a library is automatically pulled into the compilation.
+The realtime library uses the libc library.
+When you compile an application, the libc library is automatically pulled into the compilation.

-Most drivers allow you to view the passes of the driver program and the libraries being searched by specifying the -v option on the compile command.
+For most compiler drivers, you can view the compilation phases of the driver program and the libraries being searched by specifying the -v option on the compile command.